Bumblebee-Project/bbswitch/README.md

 If not explictly set, the default behavior is not to change the power state of the discrete video card which equals to `load_state=-1 unload_state=-1`.

+The Lenovo T410s laptop needs the module option `skip_optimus_dsm=1`, otherwise it will detect the wrong methods which result in the card not being disabled.

 ### Disable card on boot

 These options can be useful to disable the card on boot time.
 Depending on your